-- Provide a copy of the parish's Occupational Health and Safety Policy and relevant procedures - Provide details of the emergency evacuation procedures - Advise the contractor of the general location of any water pipes, gas lines or cables that may be near where they are working - Let the contractor see the asbestos register.
+- Provide a copy of the parish's Occupational Health and Safety Policy and relevant procedures - Provide details of the emergency evacuation procedures - Identify and describe any particular risks to health and safety where the contractor may be working which they would not be expected to know about. - Advise the contractor of the general location of any water pipes, gas lines or cables that may be near where they are working - Let the contractor see the asbestos register.
 (Please note: the subject of asbestos, including details of the register, will be covered in Module 3) - Complete the Contractor Safety Plan (refer below)